jolynch/website/content/drafts/there_has_been_inflation.md

 hopefully as the
 [LLCs](https://www.sec.gov/Archives/edgar/data/1738134/000149315218016661/partiiandiii.htm)
-created by companies like [masterworks.io](https://www.masterworks.io/) become more common we can finally get some accurate data on the matter.
+created by companies like [masterworks.io](https://www.masterworks.io/) become more common we can finally get some accurate market data.

-That being said, art is inflating at a rate far greater than 3%, probably closer to 10%.
+That being said, fine art is inflating at a rate far greater than 2.3%, probably closer to 10%.

 ### Desirable Land